 Due to disabling PPTP VPN support in iOS, one of my clients decided to reconfigure the VPN server running Windows Server 2012 R2 from PPTP to L2TP/IPSec.
-Internal VPN clients from inside network connect to the VPN server without any problems, however external Windows clients get the following error when trying to establish the connection with the L2TP VPN server:
+Internal VPN clients from inside LAN connect to the VPN server without any problems, however external Windows clients get the error 809 when trying to establish the connection with the L2TP VPN server:

 The network connection between your computer and the VPN server could not be established because the remote server is not responding.
 This could be because one of the network devices (e.g. firewalls, NAT, routers, etc) between your computer and the remote server is not configured to allow VPN connections.
 Please contact your Administrator or your service provider to determine which device may be causing the problem.

 In other Windows versions, the connection errors 800, 794 or 809 may indicate the same problem.

 It is worth to note that the VPN server is behind a NAT, and the router is configured to forward L2TP ports:

 - UDP 1701 — Layer 2 Forwarding Protocol (L2F) & Layer 2 Tunneling Protocol (L2TP)

 - UDP 4500 NAT-T – IPSec Network Address Translator Traversal

 - Protocol 50 ESP